Gyrator

 Description

-Gyrator can be used to implement inductance using a capacitor.
+Block Gyrator It can be used to implement inductance using a capacitor.
 The main advantage of a gyrator is that an equivalent inductance can be created using a capacitor much smaller in size than a coil.
 In practice, the gyrator is implemented using an operational amplifier and additional passive elements.

 Block Gyrator It is an ideal lossless gyrator described by the following equations: